dokterkats/katDBweb/content/steamvr/moh.md

 This game uses a stamina system for sprinting

 #### Scoring explanation:
-Island 359 *does * a Joystick Press in order to sprint.
+Medal of Honor: Above And Beyond does * a Joystick Press in order to sprint.
 There *are multiple* large worlds to explore.
 The movement speed *does* feel realistic.
 The game *does* support decoupled head-body movement.